-Geoffrey currently serves as the Community Programs Manager based out of the HOT Uganda office.
+Geoffrey currently serves as the Community Projects Lead in the Community Team.
 Geoffrey has been involved in HOT since 2015 working on different country projects including Ramani Huria in Tanzania, Financial Inclusion, and Refugee Mapping in Uganda, LEGIT in Liberia.

 The State of OpenStreetMap in Africa